 So here’s my process.
 First off, I only handle fiction and memoir.
 Within fiction I will work with YA or adult, and pretty much any genre except for paranormal.
 Sci-fi fantasy is okay but I generally prefer more “realistic” novels; that’s just my taste.
 But if you’re unsure, email me (email@example.com).
 For memoir, I take just about anything.
-A recent memoir client was Christian Picciolini, an ex neo-Nazi skinhead (one of the first in America) who got sucked into the scene in the mid-80s and got out in the mid-90s.
+My latest memoir client was Christian Picciolini, an ex neo-Nazi skinhead (one of the first in America) who got sucked into the scene in the mid-80s and got out in the mid-90s.
 He formed a non-profit called “Life After Hate” that helps young people (or anyone) disentangle from hate groups.
-He is a pro-diversity, non-violent, anti-racist activist now who fights for global change.
+He is a pro-diversity, non-violent activist now who fights for global change.
 His memoir was published in April, 2015 and is called, “Romantic Violence: Memoirs of an American Skinhead.”
 Check it out.
 It’s an incredible, important book that everyone, especially in America, should read.
-With the Sandy Hook, South Carolina, Oregon and now Florida shootings, his book is more pressing than ever.
+With the Sandy Hook, South Carolina and now Oregon shootings, his book is more pressing than ever.
 Order it on Amazon HERE.

 Once we’ve signed a contract, you’ve paid me the first half, and you’ve sent me the full, up-to-date manuscript as a word.doc, I then delve in.
 We would have agreed upon a certain deadline for me to have finished by this point, which will be listed in the contract so we’re both crystal clear.
 From here, I will edit the book and then send it back to you by the deadline, simple as that.